RAMAC: Multimodal Risk-Aware Offline Reinforcement Learning and the Role of Behavior Regularization: Related Work

 We review works most relevant to our \emph{risk-aware generative trajectory} view—policies that map noise to actions through a differentiable path and how safety is enforced therein—while avoiding repetition of the core background already covered in the main text.
-For a broad taxonomy of offline RL, see \citet{prudencio2023survey}.
+For a broad taxonomy of offline RL, see~\citep{prudencio2023survey}.

-\paragraph{Expressive generative policies} The main paper reviews diffusion and flow-matching policies (e.g., DiffusionQL, Diffuser, IDQL, FlowQL).
-Here we note complementary developments not detailed there: (i) \emph{DDIM-style imitation learning} that accelerates inference while keeping diffusion’s expressiveness \citep{song2021denoising}; (ii) \emph{real-robot deployments} of diffusion policies demonstrating hardware viability \citep{chi2023diffusionpolicy}; and on the flow side .
-These works bolster the case for expressive, differentiable policies but remain \emph{risk-neutral} in objective design.
+\paragraph{Expressive Generative Policies} The main paper reviews diffusion and flow-matching policies (e.g., DiffusionQL, IDQL, FQL).
+Here we note complementary developments not detailed there: (i) \emph{Diffusion-policy imitation learning with DDIM-style fast sampling} that accelerates inference while retaining diffusion expressiveness in visuomotor or robot control~\citep{ankile2024juicer,chi2025diffusion}; (ii) on the flow-matching side, recent generative policies for robot manipulation replace diffusion with flow matching to achieve similar expressiveness with faster, more stable inference~\citep{gao2025vita,yan2025maniflow,zhang2025flowpolicy}; (iii) \emph{transformer-based trajectory and policy models}, including trajectory- and sequence-level generative decision-makers such as Decision Diffuser and Decision Transformer, and hierarchical visuomotor transformers for bimanual or gaze-conditioned manipulation~\citep{ajay2022conditional,chen2021decision,chuang2025look, janner2022planning,lee2024interact}.
+These works bolster the case for expressive generative decision-making models but remain \emph{risk-neutral} in objective design.

-\paragraph{Autoregressive generative baselines} \emph{Trajectory Transformer} \citep{janner2021trajectory} provides strong risk-neutral baselines by modeling returns/actions autoregressively; diffusion has also been used for open-loop planning \citep{chen2023planning}.
-Because decoding is single-shot, these approaches lack a continuous generative path through which tail-risk gradients can be injected, leading to high mean performance without explicit lower-tail control.